Lsverry/NoteOrganizer/README.md

 3. **Responsiveness**
    - Verification of proper display and functionality of the application on different devices and screen sizes.
    - Ensuring that navigation bar buttons are visible and functional on mobile devices.
+   - **Mobile Testing**:
+     - Verified functionality and design on various mobile devices and screen sizes.
+     - Ensured that all interactive elements are accessible and usable on touch screens.

 4. **Cross-Browser Testing**
    - The application was tested on different web browsers to ensure compatibility and consistent performance.
 Browsers tested include: